TheDeadPoetSociety/TheDeadPoetSociety.github.io/_blog/2019-10-13-our-first-infosec-chcon-2019.md

 We managed to scrape our way through a few of the tasks and get a quick 2-3 more challenges on the board in the last half an hour.
 This placed us second, which was incredibly exciting!
-It was nice to see experience from other CTF's paying dividends, a testament to getting better and furthering our knowlegde there.
+It was nice to see experience from other CTF's paying dividends, a testament to getting better and furthering our knowledge there.
 The tournament was a real community effort as well, each break between talks people were relaxing and chatting, helping each other out.
 Once again it created a really welcoming environment that just reinforced the goals of the InfoSec community, meet great people, learn and help learn, hack the world.